 Updated 01/10/2024: Are you wondering just how big Cavapoo puppies get?
 Well, you’re not alone.
 Many Cavapoo owners and potential owners find themselves curious about the full-grown size of an adult Cavapoo.
 Especially since Cavapoos are considered to be small dogs, but you may have seen some cavapoos that are large.

-- The sizes Cavapoos come in (did you know you can find them in three sizes),
+- Cavapoo sizes (did you know you can find them in three sizes),

-- Ways you can estimate the size of your Cavapoo when fully grown
+- Ways you can estimate the size of your new puppy when fully grown, and

 How big is a full grown Cavapoo?